 The MA by Research programme requires you to prepare a thesis of up to 40,000 words.
 In contrast the PhD, the most advanced research degree, leads to a thesis of up to 80,000 words.
 Both programmes will be supported by expert academic supervision.

-These degrees have no taught components, but relevant taught modules may be attended by arrangement to develop appropriate research skills, including the study of ancient languages, which, subject to programme requirements, you can access training in:
+These degrees have no taught components, but relevant taught modules may be attended by arrangement to develop appropriate research skills, this includes the study of ancient languages.
+Subject to programme requirements and the approval of your supervisor, you can access training in:

 We also encourage you to attend conferences on subjects related to your research interests and to participate in our lively interdisciplinary seminar series (some of which are run by our postgraduates).
 We enable advanced research students to broaden their skills through appropriate training in teaching skills and, where possible, through offering the chance to gain experience in teaching.
 In addition, our annual postgraduate colloquia provide training in oral presentation skills and the professional dissemination of research within an interdisciplinary environment.

 You can study an MA by Research or PhD programme on campus or by distance learning.
 Please note that if you are studying with us by distance learning, the programme includes a fully-funded annual visit to campus for each full year of your programme (every two years for part-time students).